-Prostate-specific antigen screening: Values and techniques shape decisionsFebruary 11th, 2013 in Cancer /
+Prostate-specific antigen screening: Values and techniques shape decisionsFebruary 11, 2013 in Medicine & Health / Cancer

 What's most important to a man as he decides whether or not to undergo prostate-specific antigen- PSA- screening for prostate cancer?
 What does he value most about the screening?
 And what's the best way to present the information to help him make an appropriate decision for himself?